 Buddha (the founder of Buddhism, 6c BCE)

 This area focuses on what it really means to be present (being ‘here and now’) and why it matters.
 Attention and concentration will also be addressed as they are closely related to this subject.

-Although we are always physically present, our mind can wander off away from the present and focus on the past, future, other places and situations, or day-dream.
+Although we are always physically present, our mind can wander off away from the present and focus on the past, future, other places and situations, or daydream.
 This ability has some advantages: we can plan, process or mentally escape from what we find difficult, unpleasant or boring.
 However, if we make a habit of it, the result is the opposite.
 The very feelings we are trying to avoid (e.g. boredom) can become more intense and more frequent.
-But this is not all, staying in the present has other benefits:
+But this is not all; being fully present has other benefits:

 - It reduces stress, anxiety and worrying.